 NRHS Train Manager Bart Jennings.

-Our power backed down the siding to get our train set.
+Our power reversed down the siding to get our train set.

 Next the Rutland Switcher was working by us.

-Our passenger train came up the siding as the Rutland Switcher came down the mainline.
-Our train then ran by the Amtrak station and came back to it on the mainline.
+Our passenger train came up the siding as the Rutland Switcher came down the mainline then passed the Amtrak station and came back to it on the mainline.

 Today's trip would be a Vermont Rail Service passenger trip from Rutland to Burlington and return, including a two-hour layover at the Burlington waterfront or a three-hour tour of the famous Shelburne Museum or a Roundhouse Tour.
 This whole trip would almost be new rail mileage for me from Center Rutland to Burlington.Hoosick Junction (NY) to Burlington (VT) History